 Belletristical Hollywood diva

 Paramahansa Yogananda (January 5, 1893 – March 7, 1952) was born Mukunda Lal Ghosh.
 He took to "big baits" to impress Americans and perhaps others too, and talked big about handed-over techniques with many greater-than-facts results.
-That is to say, lots of great-looking Yogananda claims are not verified, but are repeated through the organisation he set up, Self-Realization Fellowship, SRF.
+That is to say, lots of great-looking Yogananda claims go unverified so far.
+And yet they are repeated indiscriminately by the organisation he set up, Self-Realization Fellowship, SRF.
 It is a church with teachings that are full of great-sounding ideas unproven tenets and much bias.
 [Several SRF flops]

-Now, kriya yoga is not all public knowledge, but its pivital technique is.
+Now, kriya yoga's pivotal technique is public knowledge and has been for a long time.
 It is the hatha-yoga way of breathing that is called ujjayi [Link].
-Besides there is kriya yoga taught with no strings attached through the Satyananda Yoga line is a variant of ujjayi, or some such variants (there are several).
+The kriya yoga taught with no strings attached in the Satyananda Yoga line is a variant of ujjayi, or some such variants (there are several).

 What about Adolf Hitler?